ray-project/ray/doc/source/rllib-training.rst

     Policy gradient algorithms are able to find the optimal policy, even if this is a stochastic one.
 Setting "explore=False" above will result in the evaluation workers not using this stochastic policy.

+Parallelism for the evaluation step is determined via the ``evaluation_num_workers`` setting.
+Set this to higher values if you want the desired eval episodes or timesteps to run as much in parallel as possible.
+For example, if your ``evaluation_duration=10`` (``evaluation_duration_unit=episodes``) and ``evaluation_num_workers=10``, each eval worker only has to run 1 episode in each eval step.

+In case you would like to completely customize the evaluation step, set ``custom_eval_function`` in your config to a callable taking the Trainer object and a WorkerSet object (the evaluation WorkerSet) and returning a metrics dict.
+See `trainer.py <https://github.com/ray-project/ray/blob/master/rllib/agents/trainer.py>`__ for further documentation.

 There is an end to end example of how to set up custom online evaluation in `custom_eval.py <https://github.com/ray-project/ray/blob/master/rllib/examples/custom_eval.py>`__.
 Note that if you only want to eval your policy at the end of training, you can set ``evaluation_interval: N``, where ``N`` is the number of training iterations before stopping.